simmi05-hub/about-me-project/README.md

-# About-me-project

-This is a mini web development project built using **HTML5** and **CSS3** as part of my internship / personal learning.
+# About Me - 1st Project
+- Hi!
+I'm  Simran Kanchan. a BCA student at IGNOU.
+This is a simple web project that I created using HTML & CSS.

-## 📄 Project Description
+## Project Files

-This project is a simple **"About Me" webpage**, which includes:
-- My personal introduction
+- project1about-me.html – Main HTML file
+- project1about-mestyle.css – CSS styling file
+- README.md – Describing my project

+## What I used
+- HTML5 for structure
+- CSS3 for styling

+## What I added
-- My hobbies and interests
+- My introduction using "section" and "article"
+- A list of my hobbies using unordered list
+- A table showing my weekly learning schedule
-- A photo
+- A contact form with text and email input
-- Embedded YouTube video of my favorite learning source
+- A YouTube video embedded using "iframe"
-- Styled using pure CSS
+- CSS styling for colors, layout etc.

-## 💡 Skills Used
+## What I Learned

-- HTML
+- How to write clean and organized HTML code
-- CSS
+- How to link external CSS file and styling HTML elements
-- Git & GitHub (for version control and publishing)

-## 📌 How I Made It

-I created this using **Visual Studio Code** and practiced pushing code using **GitHub** for the first time.

-## 🌐 Live Preview (Optional)

-> (You can later add a GitHub Pages link here if you want to host it)
+- How to create form and table
+- How to push a project to GitHub

+## Note
+I made this project by myself as a beginner, I've some basic knowledge of HTML and CSS and from that I was able to build this project and improve my skills.
+It helped me understand how websites are structured and style.

 ---

-This project is a part of my learning journey.
-Stay tuned for more! 💻✨